Noratrieb/slides/speaker_notes.md

 # bullet points

 - welcome
-    - in this talk i well tell you how to contribute
+    - im nils
-    - many ways to contribute
+    - talk about how to contribute to the rust project
-    - after the talk, start yourself
+    - esteban rustconf 3 years ago
-    - reason for the talk: estebans talk 3 years ago
+    - you in 3 years!
 - whoami
     - nils, compiler contributors team
     - helping people, triaging, shitposting on discord